plone/training/angular/angular.rst

 .. note::

-   collective.themesitesetup is deployed by default on our Heroku instance.
+   ``collective.themesitesetup`` is deployed by default on our Heroku instance.

    If you use your own backend, you will need to deploy it.

-We need to go to our Plone backend, then in :menuselection:`Site Setup --> Theming`, we create a new theme.
+We need to go to our Plone backend, then in :menuselection:`Site Setup --> Theming` we create a new theme.
 Let's name it ``plonecustom`` for instance.

 As we do not really want to customize our backend theme, it will be very simple.